sophiagavrila/credit-microservices/phase8/README.md

 # Phase 8: Monitoring Metrics & Health with Prometheus and Grafana
-There is a goldmine of information about each of our microservices that is avialable at endpoints provided to us by actuator.
+There is a goldmine of information about each of our microservices that is avialable at endpoints provided to us by Spring Boot Actuator.
+With the use of Micrometer, we can create custom metrics as well, and format all of the data so that it can be read by Prometheus.
+Prometheus will read this data an display it in a UI.

 ## Setup Micrometer Inside Microservices

 1. Inside the 3 microservices `cards`, `accounts`, and `cards` add the following dependencies:
-    - **Micrometer** - This will collect data from our actuaro endpoints and prepare metrics data.
+    - **Micrometer** - This will collect data from our Actuator endpoints and format it for Prometheus to scrape.
-    - **Prometheus** - Will feed on the data from Micrometer and allow us to query/visualize this data
+    - **Prometheus** - Will feed on the data from Micrometer and allow us to query/visualize this data.
         - *Eventually we will use Grafana to build a rich UI dashboard of this data*
     - Make sure you have **AOP** dependency within `accounts` as well.
-This is because we will deliver cusotm metrics from accounts
+This is because we will deliver customm metrics from accounts in the form of an Aspect.

 2. In `accounts` `AccountsApplication` class add the following `@Bean`.
 Paste the following: